fledge-iot/fledge/docs/91_version_history.rst

     - Bug Fix:

        - Improvements have been made to the zoom and pan options within the graph displays.
-       - The wizard used for the creation of new notifications in the graphical user interface woudl loose values when going back and forth between pages, this has now been resolved.
+       - The wizard used for the creation of new notifications in the graphical user interface would loose values when going back and forth between pages, this has now been resolved.
        - A memory leak that was affecting the performance of the graphical user interface has been fixed, improving performance of the interface.
        - Incorrect category names may be displayed int he graphical user interface, this has now be resolved.
        - Issues with the layout of the graphical user interface when viewed on an Apple iPad have been resolved.
-       - The asset graph in the graphical user interface woudl sometimes not resize to fit the screen correctly, this has now been resolved.
+       - The asset graph in the graphical user interface would sometimes not resize to fit the screen correctly, this has now been resolved.
        - The “Asset & Readings” option in the graphical user interface was initially slow to respond, this has now been improved.
        - The pagination of audit logs has bene improved when multiple sources are displayed.
        - The counts in the user interface for notifications have been corrected.